telerik/ajax-docs/controls/daterangepicker/getting-started.md

 | `ShowPopupOnFocus`        | True                                | False                          |

 >note
-For the proper funtioning of the RadDateRangePicker, some features of the embedded Calendar and DatePickers are disabled.
+For the proper functioning of the RadDateRangePicker, some features of the embedded Calendar and DatePickers are disabled.

 ## Add a RadDateRangePicker Control